oucs-teaching/cosc349-labs/lab09.md

 ## Prepare a VM that has the `aws` command

 - The Vagrant configuration steps below involve information that can be gathered by the `aws` command line interface.
+- Thus, you will need to have access to the `aws` command, and in the instructions here for Lab 9 we suggest how to use the VM from [Lab 8] to achieve this.
 - [Lab 8] describes how to use Vagrant to create a machine into which you set up AWS credentials, and that has the `aws` command installed.
 - Open a terminal window focused on your [Lab 8] VM and a separate terminal window working through this lab.
 - Ensure that you have done the usual `vagrant up`, `vagrant ssh` invocations successfully in your [Lab 8] window, and have tested that the `aws` command works as expected.